UofTCoders/council/course/resources/list-similar-courses-uoft.md

     - Grad only
 - [ ] Biotechnology
     - Grad only
+- [ ] Health Informatics
+    - Grad only
 - [ ] SciNet
     - Offers courses through departments at UofT